xiyueyiwan/PrivacyPreservingDataMining/README.md

+### can't find the paper, maybe this is just a project. see at: https://www.linkedin.com/in/arnavjain22 . (by WT)

 This repository contains Privacy preservation data mining methods written by Arnav Jain on 28th April '16.

 readCSV.py file reads the database and hides the sensitive information.